 What is Epoxy?

-GARAGE FLOORING COATING TECHNOLOGY: WHEN TO USE AN EPOXY OR POLYASPARTIC SYSTEMIf you are considering the investment of a concrete coating system for your garage, basement, patio, or warehouse it’s important to understand how products differ and why.
+If you are considering the investment of a concrete coating system for your garage, basement, patio, or warehouse it’s important to understand how products differ and why.

 Garage Store and its staff have been in the concrete coating business for years and have worked with multiple formulators and products.
 The bottom line is all products are not created equal and there are a lot of buzz words and terminology that every consumer should know and understand.
 We have composed a brief summary of products and terms to help you select the best concrete coating system for your application.

 The term “epoxy” is a catch all term used to cover coatings that use a two component system.
+As defined from this reference:

 Epoxy is a copolymer; a mixture of two different chemicals.
-These are referred to as the "resin" and the "hardener."
+These are referred to as the “resin” and the “hardener”.
 The resin consists of monomers or short chain polymers with an epoxide group at either end.

 WHAT IS AN EPOXIDE?